-Tua Tagovalioa drew comparisons to San Francisco 49ers great and Hall of Famer Steve Young before he debuted at Alabama.
-Now on the verge of starting his NFL career, Tagovalioa will likely hear his name compared to Young once again.
+Tua Tagovailoa drew comparisons to San Francisco 49ers great and Hall of Famer Steve Young before he debuted at Alabama.
+Now on the verge of starting his NFL career, Tagovailoa will likely hear his name compared to Young once again.

 Who started the comparisons between Tua Tagovailoa and Steve Young, and why are they relevant less than two weeks before Tagovailoa will be drafted.
 Let’s take a look.